 Perhaps of equal importance has been the brand-new resource center just for veterans.
 Intended as a “one-stop shop” for veterans on campus, the aptly named Carolina Veterans Resource Center currently houses the student veteran resource coordinator and provides an open space for events, studying, or just hanging out with like-minded individuals.

-I was also fortunate enough to locate and connect with the Carolina Veterans Organization, which is the local chapter of the Student Veterans of America.
+I was also fortunate enough to locate and connect with the local chapter of the Student Veterans of America.
 This organization and the people within had become my new platoon.
 It’s an excellent organization for fellowship and camaraderie.

 When we are in the service, we benefit from being a part of a tribe — a group of like-minded individuals that share a common goal.